niketramani1/RTL-Design/README.md

 a) If same module instantiated multiple times in design, we need not synthesize it multiple times.
 Rather, we do it once and stitch them together
 b) If it is a large design with many number of modules, we do the synthesis part by part basically divide and conquer

-FLIP FLOPS AND THEIR SIMULATIONS
+FLIP FLOPS AND THEIR SIMULATIONS AND SYNTHESIS
 Why a flip flop?
 Is basically used to avoid glitches when there is a series of combinational circuits.
 A flip flop has to have an initial state or else the comb circuits might get some garbage values.